adonisjs/v6-docs/content/docs/getting_started/installation.md

 - `--auth-guard`: Specify the authentication guard of your choice.
 You can choose between **session**, **access_tokens**, or **basic_auth**.
 Defaults to `session`.

 - `--install`: Skip the prompt to install dependencies.
-Use the `--no-install` flag to create a project without installing any dependencies.

 :::codegroup